 If you sell before a year has passed, you will be subject to the short-term capital gain rate.
 If you sell after one year, your federal tax will be calculated based on the long-term capital gain rate.
 It is possible to find a vacation rental property that can generate positive cash flow.
 Investing in the quality of your home upfront and potentially hiring a vacation rental management company can make success simpler and more profitable.
 With all the news of Airbnb's strict regulations and horror stories about short-term renters, it's important to choose the right site (or sites) for your property.

-From setting rates and determining which listing sites are the best to staying on top of vacation rental tax guidelines, there's a ton of industry knowledge that first-time vacation rental owners must learn to succeed.
-The first step to making money on real estate with vacation home rental properties is finding the location.
-While no one says it's the easiest thing in the world to make money on real estate with vacation home rentals, it can be done.
-While studying the ability of a housing market to attract tourists is key, it's not tangible evidence that lets you know that renting vacation homes will make money there.
+Demand for your vacation home can change based on weather, market patterns, local events, and regional competition.
+Many first-time vacation rental business owners fail due to a lack of a strategic business plan and unrealistic expectations.
+The first step to making money on real estate with vacation home rental properties is finding the right location.
+While no one says it's easy to make money on real estate with vacation home rentals, it can be done.
+Studying the ability of a housing market to attract tourists is key, but it's not tangible evidence that lets you know that renting vacation homes will make money there.